dafacto/startwithbitcoin/_resources/02-wallets-buying-selling.md

 - [Blue Wallet](https://bluewallet.io) — Blue Wallet, for iOS and Android, allows buying of bitcoin with a credit card.
 Since it only stores bitcoin, and no other cryptocurrencies, its user interface is simple and easy to use.

-- [BRD Wallet](https://brd.com) — BRD, for iOS and Android, has a great reputation, and allows buying of bitcoin with credit card.

 - [Abra](https://www.abra.com) — Abra, for iOS and Android, is an innovative wallet that not only allows you to buy bitcoin with credit card, but allows instant conversion to other currencies and (if you’re outside the United States) stocks!

 - [Ledger Hardware Wallet](https://shop.ledger.com/?r=9be4f2a7e990) — For the highest level of do-it-yourself security, you might look into a “hardware wallet”, such as the Ledger Nano.
 It pairs with the Ledger Live desktop computer software, and allows you to buy bitcoin.
 A steep learning curve.